Item Library

-The new QLG strategy: core + module + Item Library
+The updated QLG strategy: core +/- module +/- Item Library

 Development and validation of a quality of life measure takes a long time.
 Thorough testing ensures validity and reliability, but requires resources and time.
 In order to answer the needs of clinical research and build on what the Quality of Life Group has already developed and tested, the Item Library was created, offering researchers new possibilities.

-In the past, the standard model of use was the core + module, which involved use of the QLQ-C30 supplemented with a disease-, site, or population-specific module from the EORTC’s portfolio.
-However, it quickly became evident that a given module might not include problems and symptoms of novel treatments that were not common when the questionnaire was initially being developed.
+In the past, the standard model of use was the core + module, which involved use of the QLQ-C30 supplemented with a disease-, site-, or population-specific module from the EORTC’s portfolio.
+However, as cancer therapies evolved, it became evident that a given module might not include problems and symptoms of novel treatments that were not common when the questionnaire was initially being developed.
+Moreover, for some populations (e.g., rare disease groups) there was not always a corresponding module and the need to be flexible and pragmatic (e.g., considering issues like patient burden) was also acknowledged.

-Now, with the new strategy, these missing symptoms or problems can be added to the module as an item list created with the help of the Item Library.
-This means that the current model is based on the core + module + item list, which includes questions from the Item Library.
+With the updated strategy, these missing symptoms or problems can be measured using an item list created with the help of the Item Library.
+This means that the current model is based on the core +/- module +/- item list, which includes items (questions) from the Item Library.
 This new strategy offers users much more flexibility by allowing them to capture a wider range of symptoms and events, which in turn makes it easier for patients to describe their experiences more fully.

 What is it?

-The Item Library was originally created as a database of all the EORTC quality of life items and their translations, so that QLG members could easily consult the existing questions and see how they were worded, when working on new questionnaires.
+The Item Library was originally created as a database of all the EORTC quality of life items and their translations, so that QLG members could easily consult the existing items and see how they were worded, when working on new questionnaires.
 This was intended to reduce some of the burden associated with questionnaire construction and also ensure a high degree of consistency across different measures.
-After it became clear that static questionnaires might not always be sufficient to meet the demands of quickly evolving treatment modalities, the database (then, the Item Bank) began to shift into its new role as the Item Library, an integrated and dynamic tool which is accessible to users from academia and industry.
+After it became clear that static questionnaires might not always be sufficient to meet the demands of quickly evolving treatment modalities, the database – then, the Item Bank – began to shift into its new role as the Item Library, an integrated and dynamic tool which is accessible to users from academia and industry.

-In its current form, the Item Library is an online platform comprised of more than 900 individual items from over 60 EORTC questionnaires, some of which have been translated into over 100 languages.
+In its current form, the Item Library is an online platform comprised of more than 1,000 individual items from over 70 EORTC measures (Phase 3 completed, following the EORTC QLG Module Development Guidelines), some of which have been translated into over 120 languages.
 Detailed information about items and instruments (including phase, translations, scales, publications, and similar items) is provided to facilitate usability and help users during different stages of their research.
+Items are also classified using different systems, including a general EORTC taxonomy along with the CTCAE framework, to help users find items using more general terms and a common clinical language.

 How does it work?